Florida Blue Key: Separation with national chapters

 The concept of a group of student leaders pooling their talents and interests to plan and promote a major event for their campus was a popular idea.
 Through Dean Riley's travels and professional contacts, similar organizations were developed on other campuses and it wasn't long before it seemed appropriate to organize into a national group.

-For a variety of reasons, the University of Florida chapter decided not to be part of the national organization between 1932 and 1935.
-The Florida group thought the proposed Constitution of the national organization took too much control from the hands of the students; and it disagreed with some specific tenets of membership, including the requirement of a 2.5 grade point average.
+For a variety of reasons, the University of Florida chapter decided not to be part of the national organization with the issue coming to a decision point 1932 and 1935.
+The Florida group thought the proposed constitution of the national organization took too much control from the hands of the students; and it disagreed with some specific tenets of membership, including the requirement of a 2.5 grade point average.
 The Florida group believed the organization was not an academic one but, rather, a leadership and service group; thus, if one was progressing satisfactorily toward a degree (i.e. 2.0), one should be eligible for membership.
 Since then, Florida Blue Key has changed its stance on the grade point average requirement, now requiring a 2.75 GPA in order to be tapped.

-The Blue Key National Honor Society came into being and is a very respected national organization with chapters on many campuses throughout the country.
+The Blue Key Honor Society came into being and is a very respected national organization with chapters on many campuses throughout the country.
 Florida Blue Key was also formed as an organization only to be found at the University of Florida.
 The dispute was a clear indication that FBK did not intend to serve as a passive honor for University of Florida students, but rather as an active force in shaping the events of the university and state.